bsgke/variant-calling-pipeline/README.md

 perform variant calling with the provided script, you can make changes as you see fit.

+once it works convert it to nextflow, Good luck

 read data:

 curl -O -J -L https://osf.io/shqpv/download